Dr. Wallace is a health services researcher who focuses on the effectiveness of health service interventions when

-A primary objective of Dr. Wallace’s research is to design high quality chronic health care service interventions aimed at narrowing gaps in clinical outcomes while simultaneously understanding how these interventions can be feasibly administered during routine, community-based service delivery where they can benefit a range of patient populations.
+A primary objective of Dr. Wallace’s research is to design high quality chronic health care service interventions aimed at narrowing gaps in clinical outcomes while simultaneously understanding how these interventions can be feasibly administered during routine service delivery (e.g., without research resources) where they can benefit a range of patient populations.
 She has participated in the development, conduct, and publication of research studies focusing on the quality of chronic disease care (asthma, diabetes, depression, chronic back pain) in community, primary care, and acute care settings and, with a multidisciplinary team, has developed a widely disseminated a low literacy diabetes intervention.
 She has successfully partnered with clinicians to develop means of feasibly and effectively incorporating a self-management intervention in community (vs academic) primary care practice settings serving vulnerable patient populations, as well as with clinicians in the VA Medical System to better understand the discharge experiences of rural veterans.
-Most recently, Dr. Wallace is also involved in a program of research focusing on how to best account for patients’ social determinants of health during routine inpatient and ED discharge planning and in risk modeling.
-As a consequence of her methodological interest in how to best implement research into clinical settings, Dr. Wallace was one of only ten national experts appointed to the NIH workgroup on implementation methodology.
-She regularly serves on scientific review panels for the Agency for Healthcare Reserach and Quality and the Patient-Centered Outcomes Reseach Institute.
+Most recently, Dr. Wallace 's AHRQ-funded research program has focused on how to best account for patients’ social determinants of health during routine inpatient and ED discharge planning and in risk modeling.
+As a consequence of her methodological interest in how to best implement research into clinical settings, Dr. Wallace was appointed to the NIH workgroup on implementation methodology.
+She regularly serves on scientific review panels for the NIH, AHRQ, and PCORI.

 Dr. Wallace has experience teaching in both undergraduate and graduate nursing programs.
 Her courses have focused on evidence-based practice, quality improvement, and population health management, as well as advanced quantitative methodologies.
 She has experience mentoring student projects and presenting to a variety of education programs in nursing, public health, and medicine, and regularly serves on dissertation committees.